 Moonshine Grill

-If it's the best Sunday brunch in Austin you're looking for, then look no further than Moonshine Patio Bar & Grill.
-Housed in a mid-19th century stone building, one of the oldest in Austin, Texas, Moonshine serves an excellent menu of Southern dishes.
-Moonshine Grill is known for offering an all-you-can-eat brunch buffet ($26.95) with 30 handmade Southern foods.
+If you're looking for the best Sunday brunch in Austin, look no further than Moonshine Patio Bar & Grill.
+Housed in a mid-19th-century stone building, one of the oldest in Austin, Texas, Moonshine serves an excellent menu of Southern dishes.
+It is known for offering an all-you-can-eat brunch buffet ($26.95) with 30 handmade Southern foods.

 Highlights of my first experience included: